HackerN64/F3DEX3/README.md

 microcode is replacing F3DZEX, otherwise do not enable this option if the microcode is replacing F3DEX2 or an earlier F3D version.
 Enabling this option makes `SPBranchLessZ*` use the vertex's W coordinate, otherwise it uses the screen Z coordinate.
-New display lists should use the cull flags system instead of `SPBranchLessZ*`, so this only matters for vanilla display lists used in your romhack.
+New display lists should use the bounding vertices system instead of `SPBranchLessZ*`, so this only matters for vanilla display lists used in your romhack.

 ### Required Changes